 HIPAA compliance involves following a series of steps that show you have procedures and practices in place that protect all sensitive health-related patient data.
 Understand that HIPAA rules change from time to time, so always check the latest information.

 What is HIPAA?

 HIPAA is short for the Health Insurance Portability and Accountability Act.
-It’s pronounced hip-pa.
 Originally passed in 1996, the act continually undergoes tweaks as technology—and the ability to share data—evolve.

 Any business that stores PHI on patients must have a plan for how to handle and protect that data.
-And that means any software you’re using to manage or use PHI must be compliant with HIPAA security requirements, including G Suite.
+That means any software you’re using to manage or use PHI must be compliant with HIPAA security requirements, including G Suite.